What Courses Do I Need to Take to Become a School Nurse?

 School nurses help maintain the health and welfare of children in school settings.
 As a school nurse, you are responsible for developing a health program, administering medications, providing health counseling, and training health assistants.
 Read on to explore the education you need to become a school nurse.
 Schools offering Nursing & Public Health degrees can also be found in these popular choices.

-A degree in registered nursing is the first step toward a career as a school nurse.
-While required courses such as anatomy, microbiology, and chemistry give you a foundation in the field, there are many upper-level courses that focus more on health and patient care.
-Beyond clinical nursing, management courses in leadership will help you work with school administrators, students, and parents in order to discuss both individual health assessments and larger community health issues.
+A degree in nursing is the first step toward a career as a school nurse.
+Required courses such as anatomy, microbiology and chemistry provide a foundation in the field, while many upper-level courses focus more on health and patient care.
+Management courses in leadership may be helpful when working with school administrators, students and parents.
+Both associate's and bachelor's degrees in nursing can lead to licensure as a Registered Nurse (RN).

 An introductory course in nursing will help you understand the concepts and theories in a professional nursing curriculum.
 You will learn how today's nursing problems can be looked at in an historical context.
 Diverse issues that influence health, illness, and treatment options are also explored.
 There is an emphasis on the code of ethics and practice which all nurses must adhere to, along with a focus on the initial development of standard nursing procedures in diagnosis and intervention.